lmammino/jqShare/README.md

 ## First glimpse

-Using jqShare is simple as using every other jQuery plugin.
+Using jqShare is as simple as using every other jQuery plugin.
 Speaking in code language you have to:

 ### 1. Prepare your html properly